markumina/gpstest/README.md

 Very quick implementation of a parser.
 There are probably hundreds of libraries for this, but I wanted to mess with the data from scratch/strings, just to familiarize myself with it a bit.

-I made the quick assumption that trips are broken up by a pause in travel time (1 hour).
+I made the quick assumption that trips are broken up by a pause in travel time (1 hour pause).

 If I were to take this farther, I might offer some additional insight into what constitutes a trip - a pause may not be enough (maybe if you begin from the same point, you discount the pause).